Program TypeProject Assistance

 Projects Assistance: Visual Arts Organizations supports the development, enrichment, and creation of new or unique public programming and documentation, including exhibitions, dissemination projects, new works, artists’ residencies, exploration of new artistic or curatorial practices, community engagement, and audience development.

 Who Can Apply

-- Compensate arts and cultural practitioners, technicians, Elders, and Knowledge Keepers.
+- Fairly compensate artists, arts and cultural practitioners, technicians, Elders, and Knowledge Keepers.
 Compensation must align with project and community contexts and industry standards within the field of practice, including adhering to international intellectual property rights standards and cultural ownership protocols.
 Have completed and submitted any overdue final reports on previous BC Arts Council grants by the submission deadline for this program.

 - Not currently receive Operating Assistance from the BC Arts Council.

-An Arts or Curatorial Collective must:
+Arts or Curatorial Collective applicants must also:

 How to Apply

 The deadlines for submission are May 31, 2022 and October 15, 2022, no later than 11:59 p.m.
 The BC Arts Council office hours are 8:30 a.m. to 5:00 p.m., Monday to Friday.

 Applications must be submitted via the online grant system.
 Applicants must ensure that all information (including address verification) and documentation in their online profile is up to date before submitting an application.